yarinsa/product-search/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve` and then `electron` for a dev server.

+For automatic reload if you change any of the source files run `electron:watch`

 ## Code scaffolding